 Is the Assad regime actually the John Wayne hero character because even though it kills innocent children (and everyone else), it's willing to help the West (which must be good) fight IS?

 The situation: The perpetual war for perpetual peace project continues abroad while, at home, a nation becomes more and more removed from its military, like a proud child who'd rather not think about what his father's been up to when he stumbles in smelling of booze after going AWOL for six days.
-Meanwhile, a cop's right to shoot who he likes is under attack.
+Meanwhile, a cop's right to shoot who he likes – a right enshrined in the constitution – is under attack.

 Danger rating: If we don't shut Africa Airport, we'll all catch Ebola and die.

 The situation: Say what you want about the tenets of Soviet Socialism, at least it was an ethos.
-Today's Russia, with its fondness for annexation, super-rich elites, and macho posturing... well, maybe nothing much has changed.
-At home, the population is terrified by the FSB secret police and a bewildering array of groups that all turn out to be sponsored by Putin.
+Today's Russia, with its fondness for annexation, super-rich elites and macho posturing... well, maybe nothing much has changed.
+At home, the population is terrified by the FSB and a bewildering array of groups that all turn out to be sponsored by Putin.

 On the international stage, expensively educated civilian leaders like David Cameron and Barack Obama wonder if it's a good idea trying to stand up to Putin when he may, in fact, be willing to order their killing.